mbbhatti/STL1/README.md

 - .docker/vhost.conf use for application virtual host

 #### Database Setting
-- A MariaDB 10.4.13 is running and available at mysql://app:password@universalpos-mariadb:3306/universalpos from within Docker assuming there is an external link to this container.
+- A MariaDB 10.4.13 is running and available at mysql://app:password@host:port/db from within Docker assuming there is an external link to this container.

 - These docker-compose.yml variables can be replaced to link different database.
 ```
-DATABASE_NAME=universalpos
+DATABASE_NAME=name
 DATABASE_USER=app
 DATABASE_PASSWORD=password
 DATABASE_ROOT_PASSWORD=password